M577 command post carrier: Command post vehicles

-Vehicles are equipped with additional radio sets as found in a standard M113 APC, so as to provide command and control facilities across the unit (e.g. battalion) and coordinate with other units and higher levels of command (e.g. regimental HQ).
+Vehicles are equipped with additional radio sets as found in a standard M113 APC, to provide command and control facilities across the unit (e.g. battalion) and coordinate with other units and higher levels of command (e.g. regimental HQ).
 Removable antenna masts are usually carried and attached to the vehicle's roof.

-In U.S. Army service each vehicle usually carries three of four different communications suites (radio sets), each providing a specific communication network according to the communications roles they were assigned e.g. to divisional headquarters, across all vehicles within the unit (battalion), etc. The suites operated over amplitude modulation (AM), continuous wave (CW) and frequency modulation (FM), with the frequencies and number of channels, and transmission and reception range determined by the set.
-Communication suites were originally analogue, but with the introduction of the M577A3 and A4 have mostly been upgraded to digital.
+In U.S. Army service, each vehicle usually carries three of four different communications suites (radio sets), each providing a specific communication network according to the communications roles they were assigned e.g. to divisional headquarters, across all vehicles within the unit (battalion), etc. The suites operated over amplitude modulation (AM), continuous wave (CW) and frequency modulation (FM), with the frequencies and number of channels, and transmission and reception range determined by the set.
+Communication suites were originally analogue, but with the introduction of the M577A3 and A4, have mostly been upgraded to digital.
 Analogue radio sets fitted to the M577 in U.S. service include: